Greg Pence to retire from Congress

 Pence, 67, was first elected to the House in 2018 to serve Indiana’s 6th Congressional District, which is likely to stay in Republican hands in 2024.
 The nonpartisan Cook Political Report categorizes the district as “solid Republican,” with a rating of R+19.

-This experience has translated to his committee assignments in the House, where Pence serves on the House Energy and Commerce Committee and Subcommittee on Energy and Subcommittee on Consumer Protection and Commerce.
+This experience has translated to his committee assignments in the House, where Pence serves on the House Energy and Commerce Committee and its subcommittees on energy and consumer protection and commerce.

 He is the brother of former Vice President Mike Pence and has found himself in recent years involved with his brother’s ongoing tensions with former President Trump.